 The last word in CDP is “platform.”
 This is actually the most interesting part of CDP because it means that we’re going to talk about what you can actually do with a CDP.

 - A platform that is inherently extremely open, with documented and accessible APIs, and highly available for everyone to store and to retrieve customer data.
-The whole premise of a CDP is that it’s a gigantic ‘switchboard’ of customer data, so getting data in and out should be extremely easy.
+The whole premise of a CDP is that it’s a gigantic ‘switchboard’ of customer data.
+Getting data in and out of a CDP should be extremely easy.

-- It should also provide extreme flexible ways to collect data, because the more data the CDP has, the more all the other systems connected to the CDP have as well.
+- It should also provide extreme flexible ways to collect data.
+The more data the CDP has, the more all the other systems connected to the CDP have as well.

 - It should be easy as possible to leverage the data